-Histamine is a neurotransmitter involved in several of your body’s processes including your immune system and nervous system.
-Histamine is also a component of stomach acid, making it key for proper digestion.
-As part of the immune system, histamine triggers your body’s inflammatory response to attack infection and illness.
-It dilates your blood vessels and sends white blood cells to the site of inflammation.
+Histamine is a neurotransmitter involved in several of the body’s processes including the immune system and nervous system.
+As part of the immune system, mast cells and histamine trigger your body’s inflammatory response when it sense irritants like pollen or dander.
+Histamine dilates your blood vessels and sends white blood cells to the site of inflammation.

-For many people, histamine intolerance occurs due to a gut infection or leaky gut.
-Histamine is broken down by the N-methyltransferase enzyme in the central nervous system and by the diamine oxidase (DAO) enzyme in your gut.
-Since DAO is responsible for metabolizing the majority of ingested histamines, a deficiency can contribute to symptoms of histamine intolerance.
+Histamine is broken down by the N-methyltransferase enzyme in the central nervous system and by the diamine oxidase (DAO) enzyme in the digestive tract.
+Since DAO is responsible for metabolizing the majority of ingested histamines, a deficiency of this enzyme can contribute to symptoms of histamine intolerance.

-Issues with histamine sensitivity and histamine intolerance can present as a wide range of symptoms.
+Issues with histamine sensitivity and histamine intolerance can have a wide range of symptoms.
 The majority of people with histamine issues experience symptoms such as:

 - Accelerated heart rate

 - Irregular menstrual cycles

 - Headaches and migraines

 One of the most common and effective ways of dealing with histamine intolerance or high histamine is to go on a low histamine diet.

 Low Histamine Diet

 A buildup of histamine can happen due to an excess of your body’s natural production of histamine (produced by a species of bacteria found in our guts) and from overconsumption of histamine-releasing foods.